Overv/VulkanTutorial/en/11_Compute_Shader.md

 The number of dimensions for work groups and invocations depends on how input data is structured.
 If you e.g. work on a one-dimensional array, like we do in this chapter, you only have to specify the x dimension for both.

+As an example: If we dispatch a work group count of [64, 1, 1] with a compute shader local size of [32, 32, ,1], our compute shader will be invoked 64 x 32 x 32 = 65,536 times.

 ## Compute shaders

 Now that we learned about all the parts required to setup a compute shader pipeline, it's time to take a look at compute shaders.
 All of the things we learned about using GLSL shaders e.g. for vertex and fragment shaders also applies to compute shaders.
 The syntax is the same, and many concepts like passing data between the application and the shader is the same.
 But there are some important differences.